research-outcome/LLM-Game-Benchmark/README.md

 - The datasets to analyze the details of the games that are presented on the leaderboard
   - Link to the datasets

 This repository **welcomes contributions and suggestions**.
-The LLM Game Benchmark repository is shared under the ..... license.
+The LLM Game Benchmark repository is shared under the MIT License.

 | Tic-Tac-Toe  | Connect Four | Gomoku |
 | ------------- | ------------- | ------------- |